Brodhead, Wisconsin: History

 Just south of town is a historic marker for the Half-Way Tree, a bur oak supposedly identified by Native Americans as the halfway point on a foot trail between Lake Michigan and the Mississippi River.
+Present day experts say the tree is off by about six miles but there is also a disagreement about the methods of measurement.
+The half-way tree still stands protected and still marks the half-way point.

 The railroad track that runs east and west through town features a small museum with a train and army tank on display, adjacent to the park and bandstand pavilion.
-The museum curator said that the railroad was being wooed by two different towns and decided to split the difference and created Brodhead.
+The museum curator said that the railroad was being wooed by two different towns and decided to split the difference and created Brodhead in the spring of 1856.

+The town was named in honor of the chief engineer of the Milwaukee and Mississippi Railroad, Edward Hallock Brodhead (1809–1890), who was among the earliest promoters of the railway depot.
+The initial street names of the town were platted after the surnames of the landowners, eventually changed to numerical titles to reflect practical purposes.

+Other cofounders include: Edmund Deacon Clinton (1804–1885), Isaac Foster Mack (1806–1886), John P. Dixon, John Lucas Vischer Thomas (1825–1917), John L. McNair (1809–1877), Edmund Abbott West (1823–1922) and Erastus M. Smith.